anaconda/anaconda-project/docs/source/user-guide/tasks/work-with-variables.rst

 #.
 OPTIONAL: In a text editor, open ``anaconda-project.yml`` to
    see the new variable listed in the variables section.

 #.
+OPTIONAL: Use the command ``anaconda-project list-variables``
+   to see the new variables listed.

+#.
 Include the new variable in your script in the same way as you
    would for any other variable.